Many companies encourage their employees to promote their offerings and services on social media.

 The moral: The experience taught me to become entrepreneurial and to learn all about management.

 Why Costco lost

 So it wasn’t a surprise to me in 2012 when the NLRB used the National Labor Relations Act to rule against Costco in its social media policy.
-The irony was that Costco’s co-founder, James Sinegal, is a vocal Obama supporter.
+The irony was that Costco’s co-founder, James Sinegal, was a vocal Obama supporter.

 Costco’s published policy in its employee handbook forbidding posts that injure anyone’s or the company’s image.

 Here’s the Costco wording that drew the ire of the NLRB: